top of page

 To make this research as accessible as possible, we are providing three versions of the report:

-DOJ Files Amicus Brief Supporting Legal Challenge to NY’s Ban
+Updates on Legal Challenge to NY’s Gas Ban

 Grandfathering Projects